xiningchen/xiningchen/README.md

 ### Hi there 👋
 -----
 I'm a network neuroscientist in Emma Towlson's lab at the University of Calgary.
-My current projects are related to the human brain network (connectome) and I'm using network science approaches to look for early signs of vulnerability.
+My current projects are related to the human brain network (connectome) and I'm using network science approaches to look for early signs of vulnerability in these networks.
 With a physics and theoretical computer science background I love learning about how systems work and how we can improve current infrastructures using data.
 In my spare time I paint and draw and go out hiking in the mountains.

 I want to get into AI/ML and NLP so I'm starting to work on mini projects related to the two.
 <!--